strblr/pegase/README.md

 ### Working with `RegExp`

-When a `RegExp` instance is inserted into a parsing expression via tag argument, it is converted into a regexp parser (an instance of `RegExpParser`, a subclass of `Parser`).
+When a `RegExp` instance is inserted into a peg expression via tag argument, it is converted into a regexp parser (an instance of `RegExpParser`, a subclass of `Parser`).
 At invocation, the parsing is automatically delegated to `RegExp.prototype.exec`.
 On success, Pegase will then emit its *capturing groups* as `children`:

 ```js
 const time = /(\d+):(\d+)/;